thinhkhang97/writesharp/documents/supabase-setup.md

 - Users can only update their own drafts
 - Users can only delete their own drafts

+### Server-Side Actions

+The RLS policies are configured to allow both:

+1. Client-side operations where the authenticated user's ID must match the user_id field
+2. Server-side operations using the service role for server actions

+For server-side actions, we use Next.js server actions in the `app/dashboard/drafts/actions.ts` file.
+This ensures:

+1. Data validation happens on the server
+2. Security checks are properly enforced
+3. Authentication is handled consistently
+4. The client never needs to directly handle sensitive operations

 ## Automatic Timestamps

 The migration includes a trigger to automatically update the `updated_at` timestamp whenever a draft is modified.